 Arizona Hot Springs

-Also known as Ringbolt Hot Spring, these springs are located along the Colorado River just south of the Hoover Dam.
+Also known as Ringbolt Hot Springs, these springs are located along the Colorado River just south of the Hoover Dam.
 These are the most popular hot springs in Nevada.
-People come here to spend quality time and soak in the water that is surrounded by the canyon.
-You can access them by boat via the Colorado River or by hiking a 3.2-mile trail from the Arizona state highway 93.
+People come here to spend quality time and soak in the water surrounded by the canyon.
+You can access them via boat via the Colorado River or hiking a 3.2-mile trail from Arizona State Highway 93.

 Lehman Caves Baker